ontio/documentation/dev-website-docs/docs-en/Cyano-provider/03-embedded-h5.md

 ```

-#### Wallet response invoke smart contract request
+#### Wallet responds to contract request

-**wallet first URI decoding, Base64 decoding**:
+**Wallet is decoded by URI at first and then is decoded by Base64**：

-Wallet construction transaction
+1. Wallet builds transaction
-2. User signature
+2. User signs it
-3. Pre-executed trading
+3. Pre-executing the transaction
-4. User confirmation
+4. User confirms
-5. Send the transaction to the chain
+5. Sending the transaction to blockchain
-6. Return the trade hash to the DApp
+6. Returning transaction hash to DApp

-* Return success to DApp
+* the returned data after sending successfully

 ```
 {
   "action": "invoke",
-  "version": "v1.0.0",
   "id": "10ba038e-48da-487b-96e8-8d3b99b6d18a",
   "error": 0,
   "desc": "SUCCESS",
   "result": "tx hash"
 }
 ```

-* Return failure to DApp
+* the returned data after a failed sending

 ```
 {
   "action": "invoke",
-  "version": "v1.0.0",
   "id": "10ba038e-48da-487b-96e8-8d3b99b6d18a",
   "error": 80001,
   "desc": "SEND TX ERROR",
   "result": ""
 }
 ```

-##### Pre-executed transaction
+##### Pre-execute transaction

-The Notify result returned by the pre-execution transaction can see how many ONTs/ONGs the user will spend in the transaction.
-Need to connect to the fixed node: main network: http://dappnode3.ont.io, test network: http://polaris5.ont.io
+Pre-executing a transaction is optional.
+The purpose is that reminding users the ONT/ONG transfer amount spent in this transaction.
+You need to connect to the fixed node to pre-execute before returning Notify information: MainNet: http://dappnode 3.ont.io, TestNet: http://polaris5.ont.io.

-> Need to traverse Notify to make a judgment, because the transaction may have multiple transfers or other events, judge whether it is ONT or ONG through the contract address, and then judge the transfer method and the transfer party.
+> Notify needs to be traversed to make a judgment, because the transaction may have multiple transfer events or other contract events.
+We determine whether it is ONT or ONG transfer through the contract address, and then determine the transfer method and the transferor.

 ```